About

 ︎Later in 2024-2025

-︎ Collective show “Talents contemporains 12”, autumn 2024-winter 2025, Fondation François Schneider, Wattwiller, FRANCE, Les Particules
+︎ Collective show “Talents contemporains 12 - Territoires mouvants”, 26th october 2024 - 23rd march 2025, Fondation François Schneider, Wattwiller, FRANCE, Les Particules

 Book